geocomPP/sdvwR/Section4_Final_Example_Conclusions.md

 ```

 We then initiate the "for loop".
-In this case we are using the unique() function to list the unique years within the bdata object.
-The loop will take the first year, in this case 1791, and assign it to the object i.
-The code inside the {} brackets will then run with i=1791.
-You will spot that i is used in a number of places- first to subset the data when creating the route plot and then as the title in the ggtitle() function.
-We need to force ggplot to create the graphic within the loop so the entire plot call is wrapped in the print() function.
-Once the plot is called anin.record() is used to save the plot still and dev.off() used to clear the plot window ready for the next iteration. i is then assigned the next year in the list and the code runs again until all years are plotted.
+In this case we are using the `unique()` function to list the unique years within the `bdata` object.
+The loop will take the first year, in this case 1791, and assign it to the object `i`.
+The code inside the `{}` brackets will then run with `i=1791`.
+You will spot that `i` is used in a number of places- first to subset the data when creating the route plot and then as the title in the `ggtitle()` function.
+We need to force ggplot to create the graphic within the loop so the entire plot call is wrapped in the `print()` function.
+Once the plot is called `ani.record()` is used to save the plot still and `dev.off()` used to clear the plot window ready for the next iteration. `i` is then assigned the next year in the list and the code runs again until all years are plotted.

 ```r